ReCoded-Org/curriculum-backend-readings/module3-crud-and-data-models/r1-schema-and-data-models/README.md

 In a REST environment, CRUD often corresponds to the [HTTP request methods](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) `POST`, `GET`, `PUT`, and `DELETE`, respectively.
 These are the fundamental elements of a persistent storage system.

 For example, imagine we are working with a system that is keeping track of meals and their corresponding prices for a restaurant.
-Let’s look at how we would implement CRUD operations.
+Let's look at how we would implement CRUD operations.

 First of all, we need to define our food item schema (we will use mongoose for that), and let's call it "dish".